clariego/test/labs/Lab_13_User_Input.md

     # Call a function that returns the configuration
     commands_list = get_commands_list(interfaces_dict)

     # Call a function that writes configs to a file
+    file_name = '/tmp/device.cfg'
+    # Call a function that writes configs to a file
     generate_config_file(commands_list, file_name)